RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 3. Commit your changes: `git commit -m 'Add feature-name'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----